kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	D. The nerve to subclavius is a branch of the C8 nerve root - F
 	E. The suprascapular nerve is a branch of the lower trunk - F

-#### Answer: B. The posterior cord continues as the axillary nerve - ?
+#### Answer: B. The posterior cord continues as the axillary nerve - TRUE
+- TODO

 ### 5
 Structure NOT at risk of being damaged during carotid enarterectomy include the: